Metalface-code/-Pick-up-a-book-and-read/README.md

-# This a study of the constant up and down movment of gas prices over the years.
+# This is a study of the constant up and down movment of gas prices over the years.

  As we can see from the study, the desiel and regular gas prices from 2004-2020 tended to hav sharp increases in 2008 and 2012.